microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaApplicationExtensionProperty.md

 344ed560-f8e7-410e-ab9f-c795a7df5c36 extension_36ee4c6c081240a2b820b22ebd02bce3_NewAttribute {}
 ```

-This command gets the extension properties for the specified application in Azure Active Directory.
+This command gets the extension properties for the specified application in Microsoft Entra ID.

 ## PARAMETERS